udus122/dataview-publisher/README.md

 ## Inspirations

-This plugin highly inspirated by this article.
+This plugin highly inspired by this article.

 [Using Dataview on Obsidian Publish](https://joschua.io/posts/2023/09/01/obsidian-publish-dataview)